A NSW Government website

 How are investigations conducted?

-Once a matter has been assessed, it’s handed over to an investigator to gather further evidence.
+Once a matter has been assessed, an investigator gathers further evidence.

-Our investigators have a broad range of powers to enter premises and gather evidence.
-They can also compel an individual or entity under investigation to provide records and answer questions relating to that investigation.
+Our investigators have the power to enter premises and gather evidence.
+They can require an individual or company to provide records and answer questions relating to an investigation.

-Satellite and spatial imagery, drones, an acoustic profiler boat and flow meters are just some of the tools in our state-of-the-art technology suite that assist us in our investigations.
+Some of the tools in our state-of-the-art technology suite that assist us in our investigations are:

 What happens if a breach is uncovered?

-Due to the amount of time it can take to gather and submit evidence, NRAR may put interim measures in place to avoid ongoing harm.
-This can include a stop work order or a direction to remove a work and this stays in place while the investigation continues.
+Gathering and submitting evidence takes time.
+So, we may put interim measures in place to avoid ongoing harm.
+This can include a stop work order or a direction to remove a work.
+These stay in place while the investigation continues.

 Where there is evidence of a breach, we decide on an appropriate enforcement action based on:

-• the degree of harm posed to the environment, community or individual water users
+• The degree of harm to the environment, community or individual.

 We respond to breaches of water laws in a number of ways.
-Rather than simply applying a punishment, our aim is to first ensure that users know the rules and why they’re in place, so they’re more likely to take them seriously and avoid future breaches of the law.
+We aim to do more than apply a punishment.
+First, we ensure that users know the rules and why they exist.
+This approach encourages them to take the rules seriously and helps prevent future breaches of the law.